+These ‘brokers’ can be very persistent and extremely persuasive, and often offer very attractive returns.
 It is not just novice investors who have been duped in this way.
 Many victims have been successfully investing for several years.
-Shareholders are advised to be very wary of any unsolicited advice, offers to buy shares at a discount or offers of free company reports.
-If you receive any unsolicited investment advice, we recommend that you:
+Shareholders are advised to be very wary of any unsolicited advice, offers to buy shares at a discount or bonds with a guaranteed income, offers to sell their GSK shares at a premium price, or offers of free company reports.

-- make sure you get the name of the person and organisation
+- Make sure you get the name of the person and organisation

-- check that the firm is properly authorised before getting involved by visiting the FCA register of authorised firms
+- Check that the firm is properly authorised before getting involved by visiting the FCA register of authorised firms

 The FCA publishes a list of these unauthorised firms on its website.
 If one of these firms contacts you by phone, the best course of action is to hang up.
-If you deal with an unauthorised firm, you will not be eligible to receive payment under the Financial Services Compensation Scheme, or have access to the Financial Ombudsman Service.
+If you deal with an unauthorised firm, you will not be eligible to receive payment under the Financial Services Compensation Scheme or have access to the Financial Ombudsman Service.
 If you have already paid money to share fraudsters you should contact Action Fraud on 0300 123 2040.

 Details of any share dealing facilities that GSK endorses will be included in company mailings.

 For more information on investment scams, please visit the FCA website.